sud0n1m/iamnotaprogrammer.com/_posts/2012-06-18-Ikea-Standing-desk-for-22-dollars.md

 * **Total cost: $21.98**

 Note: Make sure you get an 11 inch shelf + 11 inch brackets.
-This means you don't need to screw in the mount to the bracket.
+This means you don't need to screw in the shelf to the bracket (unless you want to).

 <a href="http://www.flickr.com/photos/colin_n/7403555302/" title="photo (5) by colin_n, on Flickr"><img src="http://farm8.staticflickr.com/7075/7403555302_0e4dbb44cb_m.jpg" width="180" height="240" alt="photo (5)"> </a>